Meta Ads Age Compliance: Rules, Restrictions & Practical FAQ

 Prohibited in select markets (e.g., Singapore, Taiwan)

 These rules reflect Meta’s efforts to align with both global and local regulations, ensuring responsible ad targeting across its platforms.
+Advertisers can further refine these audiences using AI tools for interest-based targeting to ensure compliance while maintaining performance.

 Regional Compliance and Legal Requirements